-Mantels are natural focal points.
-When you walk into a room that has a mantel, your eye is almost always drawn to it before anything else.
-So make sure your mantel looks its best with some great mantel decor.
-Here are 25 eye-catching examples to get your creative juices flowing.
+A mantel is a natural focal point in a room, whether a living room, family room, or dining room.
+When you walk into a room that has a mantel, your eye is nearly always drawn to it before anything else—which means you should make sure your mantel looks its best by carefully styling the decor.

 Modern Farmhouse Mantel Decor

-Thanks to the popularity of HGTV's hit show Fixer Upper, Farmhouse style is hotter than ever.
-This relaxed and comfortable style is all about mixing natural materials with architectural salvage, and placing items on a bed of warm neutrals.
-In this case, rustic accessories, a little greenery and a vintage-style clock help a stone mantel get the look in a fresh and accessible way.
+Farmhouse-style decor is hotter than ever.
+This relaxed and comfortable style is all about mixing natural materials with architectural salvage and placing items on a bed of warm neutrals.
+In this case, rustic accessories, a little greenery, and a vintage-style clock help a stone mantel feature the look in a fresh and accessible way.

 Mantel decor isn't always about what's on top of the mantel.
-While the simple hurricane vases and large scale abstract art are a perfect compliment to the sophisticated, dark mantel, a striking fireplace screen is what really takes center stage in this room.
+While the simple hurricane vases and large scale abstract art are a perfect complement to the sophisticated, dark mantel, a striking fireplace screen takes center stage in this room.

 Designer Sarah Richardson is known for her trademark style of livable elegance, and this simple country mantel is a perfect example.
 The seemingly effortless styling highlights but does't detract from the rich mahogany mantel.
 Everything is pretty, but not precious, and all the elements tie together to create a singular focal point.

-A painting over a mantel is a traditional, but still stylish look—especially when leaning against the wall rather than being hung up.
-And when there's three?
-Even better.
-The great thing about leaning items is that you can move them around and try different arrangements without any commitment.Continue to 5 of 23 below.
+A painting over a mantel is a traditional yet still stylish look, especially when leaning against the wall rather than hung.
+It's even better when there's three.
+The great thing about leaning items is that you can move them around and try different arrangements without any commitment.Continue to 5 of 21 below.

 Anyone with a sophisticated decorating palette will appreciate this mantel decor from Robert Brown at the Southeastern Designer Showhouse.
-Building on an already neutral foundation, the display makes use of graphic black and white images and a grey vase with large scale (but light) floral display.
+Building on a neutral foundation, the display makes use of graphic black and white images and a grey vase with large-scale (but light) floral display.
 A black framed mirror opens up the space, reflecting light and making the space appear larger.
 The result is pure elegance.

 Classic Mantel Styling